Spencer Steer Player Props: Reds vs. Phillies

 Spencer Steer At The Plate

-- Steer is batting .306 with four doubles, two home runs and five walks.
+- Steer is hitting .325 with four doubles, two home runs and six walks.

-- Among the qualifying hitters, he ranks 49th in batting average, while his on-base percentage ranks 53rd and he is 25th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 35th, his on-base percentage ranks 40th, and he is 28th in the league in slugging.

-- In 63.6% of his 11 games this season, Steer has picked up at least one hit.
-He's also had three multi-hit games.

-- He has hit a home run in two of 11 games played this year, and in 4.9% of his plate appearances.
+- He has gone deep in two of 12 games played this season, and in 4.3% of his plate appearances.

-- Steer has driven in a run in four games this season (36.4%), including one multiple-RBI game.
+- Steer has driven in a run in five games this season (41.7%), including one multiple-RBI game.

-- He has scored in five of 11 games so far this season.
+- He has scored a run in six of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.